DesunTech/dg-cli/README.md

-# A simple cli to create and manage github repo and colab
+# A Simple CLI to Create and Manage GitHub Repositories and Collaborators

 ## Features
-    Create an github repo with a single command
+    Create a GitHub repository with a single command.
-    Add multiple user as colab at once
+    Add multiple collaborators to a repository at once.
+    Remove collaborators from a repository (single or multiple).
+    Search repositories by name (case-insensitive, supports special characters).

 ## Installation
     Make sure you have php and composer installed in your system